epfl-ada/ada-2022-project-croquemadame/readme.md

 ## Questions for TAs
 ***
-* Is it better to do a comparison test (t-test) on a sample with the most viewed video of each youtuber and a sample with the less viewed video ?
+* Is it better to do a comparison test (t-test) on a sample with the most viewed video of each youtuber and a sample with the least viewed video ?
 Or is our AB_test good?